 Let these reports from Harvard Medical School help you reach your fitness goals

 Want to bring more power to athletic pursuits?
 Build up your balance and stability?
 Or are you simply hoping to make everyday acts like bending, turning, and reaching easier?
 A strong, flexible core underpins all these goals.
-Core muscles need to be strong, yet flexible, and core fitness should be part of every exercise program.
+Core muscles need to be strong, yet flexible, and core fitness, like that found in thei Special Health Report Core Exercises: 5 workouts to tighten your abs, strengthen your back, and improve balance, should be part of every exercise program.

 © 2000-2017 Harvard University.
 All rights reserved